QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 You guessed it, there is no single right answer.
 But here are some useful framing questions:

 - **Understanding engine**: What would a search engine look like if the goal was deeper understanding of challenging or unsolved topics, rather than webpage traffic?
-What if all results were data-driven?
+What if all results were data (or follow-up questions)?
 - **Version control for critical thinking**: How do we bring the advantages of software development into the learning process?
 How do we make critical thinking cool?
 - **Efficient teaching**: How do I "hop on the train of thought" of a person I respect?
 Can we make networked science a reality?

 Maybe a little too ambitious?
 Yeah, but it's more fun than shooting for something easy!

-# How does it work?
+# What is the idea?

-The core idea is relatively simple - users explore and ask questions on challenging topics.
+The core idea is simple - users explore and ask questions on challenging topics.
 However, every question must be directly or indirectly connected to a request(s) for data.
-Add a bunch of interesting people with interesting questions, and this creates a big ol' network of searchable, pluggable human thought and discovery, grounded in evidence.
+Add a bunch of interesting people with interesting questions, and this creates a big ol' network of searchable, pluggable thought and discovery, grounded in evidence.

 QuestTrain is designed for making progress on the hard, hairy, ambiguous, and overwhelming problems where there is no single "right answer" - questions like "How does cancer work?" or "How do we solve climate change?"
 These questions are not going to be solved by a website link or searching for specific, isolated bits of knowledge.
-Rather, we'll make progress by pulling in ideas from different domains, testing hypotheses against real data, and making connections.
+Rather, we'll make progress by pulling in ideas from different domains, testing hypotheses against real data, and making connections among questions and data.

 A key component of QuestTrain is a **data request**.
-These requests allow curious users to suggest a dataset template (the names and types of data columns) for information that could be useful in evaluating their question(s).
+These requests - like placeholders - allow curious users to suggest a template (the names and types of data columns) for information that could be useful in evaluating their question(s).
 For example, you could specify column names in a table of anticipated clinical trial results or CO2 sensor arrays.
-The open data requests will then be filled by other users, or by the QuestTrain platform itself.
+The open data requests will then be fulfilled by other users, or by the QuestTrain platform itself.

 # What can you do?